 Heaney is standing next to Mulholland’s chair weighing it up.
-The light-and-shade it projects (angling shadows of itself) identifies (your ‘Poet’s Chair’), defines (stands to and rises out of) and situates (sun-stalked inner-city courtyard).
+The light-and-shade it projects (angling shadows of itself) identifies its creator (your ‘Poet’s Chair’), defines its organic make-up (stands to and rises out of) and situates it (sun-stalked inner-city courtyard).
 Its need to be noticed keeps it alert (on the qui vive all the time), its feet firmly grounded (four legs land on their feet) in a variety of styles selected by the sculptress (catsfoot, goatfoot, big soft splay-foot).

-Mulholland has pursued her imaginative concept, part chair (straight back) part tree (sprouts two bronze and leafy saplings).
+Mulholland has pursued an imaginative concept – part chair (straight back) part tree (sprouts two bronze and leafy saplings).

-This installation in its public setting has proved popular amongst Dublin’s city-centre goers: idle chatterers (every flibbertigibbet); the aged and inebriate (old birds and boozers); those tipped out by the pubs with full bladders or courting couples (late-night pissers, kissers) … no matter who.
+This installation in its public setting has proved popular amongst Dublin’s city-centre goers: idle chatterers (every flibbertigibbet); the working-class aged and inebriate (old birds and boozers); those tipped out by the pubs with full bladders or courting couples (late-night pissers, kissers) … there for all who pass it by.

-Heaney’s imagination takes off: a fairy-like contagion will affect those who have perched there so that they walk away with the wind in their sails (air behind them’s winged and full) … somehow from the chair’s organic design rubs off on them (a graft has seized their shoulder-blades) and cheers them up (makes them happy).
+Heaney’s imagination takes off as he seeks to imbue the Dublin hoi-polloi with what he is feeling: a fairy-like contagion whereby those who have perched there walk away with the wind in their sails (air behind them’s winged and full), something from the chair’s organic design rubbing off on them (a graft has seized their shoulder-blades) and cheering them up (makes them happy).

-Perhaps, when the spell takes hold (once out of nature), the tree magic will endure (they’re going to come back in leaf and bloom) and they trip the light fantastic (angel step).
+Heaney quotes directly from W.B.Yeats’ ‘Sailing to Byzantium’ suggesting that, admitted into the individual consciousness (once out of nature), the tree magic will transmit and transform (they’re going to come back in leaf and bloom) taising the privileged to a higher realm (angel step).